Arrived is a real estate investment platform that offers access to rental property including single-family homes and vacation properties.

 Differences are:

-You can learn more in our Fundrise review.
+You can learn more about these and other factors to consider in our full Arrived vs. Fundrise comparison article.

 See also: Learn about additional alternatives in our list of the top crowd-funded real estate investing platforms.